Can’t see the video above? Click here

 So Brad, as the product expert, why don’t you tell us a little bit about the stretcher and why it’s so unique.
 I see that it’s very different looking to many others on the market.
 So tell us about it.

 Yeah you’re right it does look quite different from the typical stretcher design, and that’s specifically because with the single pedestal that you’ll notice, we can get a lot more manoeuvrability and flexibility for some of the positioning, such as like the trendelenburg.
-And you’ll see that the side rails, they’re a fixed, kind of a one piece unit, and that was specifically so there’s no pinch points.
-There’s no spots for your fingers to get trapped in that.
+And you’ll see that the side rails, they’re a fixed, kind of a one-piece unit, and that was specifically so there are no pinch points.
+There are no spots for your fingers to get trapped in that.
 And they also tuck underneath the deck so that there’s no transfer gap.

 Excellent.
 And so with a centre of column does that mean it’s more likely to tip up.

 So it does look like it could.
 And why don’t we see.
 It’s a very well balanced design, and the weight is very evenly distributed.
 So if we push down here, and you can see that it’s not (certainly a very very solid) it’s going anywhere.